 First Year Part Time Student Divisional Shift Procedures

-Submit to the Registrar's Office a completed Student Request Form for Administrative Approval which can be obtained from the Student Affairs office (room 301) or the Registrar's office (room 304).
+How to Petition: Submit to the Registrar's Office a completed Student Request Form for Administrative Approval which can be obtained online under the "Forms" section, or from the Student Affairs office (Room C107) or the Registrar's Office (Room C101).
 Check the box labeled "Divisional Shift".
 State in the request section that you want to shift to the full-time division as of the Fall semester of your second year and indicate whether or not you worked or volunteered during your first year and if so, for how many hours a week.

 All full-time students are eligible for WCL's need-based grant program.
 First year part- timers who have applied to shift to full-time should apply for such aid as soon as they have given their petitions to the Registrar by completing the Needs Access application online as soon as they submit a petition to shift divisions.
 See the Office of Financial Aid for details.
 If the petition to shift is not approved, any grant that was awarded will be rescinded as part-time students are not eligible for these grants.